 You can also learn about positive psychology / cognitive behavioral therapy self-help by reading these books:

-3. Just letting all out
+3. Just let it all out

-4. Working on your mindset
+4. Work on your mindset

 You can read more about gratitude, positivity, and resilience in guides: